 Scum and Villainy

-Given the way things both are and are heading, one might think that anyone with sense would avoid these woods like the plague, but lo and behold, there is a ramshackle village amongst the trees.
-Based on the pitchforks and sickles wielded by some of its inhabitants plus the local windmills, it is a farming settlement, though it is hard to imagine impressive yields on this uncultivated land.
-Indeed, the village appears to be impoverished, houses made mostly from dilapidated wood, saving the bulk of their stone for bridges and the perimeter walls.
-By all appearances, this place was cobbled together from whatever spare or discarded materials they could recycle — even some of the lanterns they have set up are simply bird cages with the birds set aflame.
+Given the way things both are and are heading, one might think that anyone with sense would avoid these woods like the plague, but lo and behold, there is a village.
+It was established as a farming settlement, two large windmills for grinding grain serving as its characteristic landmarks; some of the inhabitants also use plows, pitchforks, or sickles.
+While this would make them subsistent on just their own labor, it would also suggest them to be impoverished.
+Indeed, the houses are mostly dilapidated wood, the bulk of their stone going to bridges and the perimeter walls.
+Based on the handsaws wielded by certain villagers, this ramshackle place was cobbled together from whatever spare or discarded materials they could recycle — even some of the lanterns they have set up are simply bird cages with their occupants set aflame.
 They are destitute men living destitute lives, so what brings them out there?
 Nothing of their choice.

 The residents are identical to the mob enemies in Yharnam, only most wear clothes of a slightly different style and lighter color.
 Many of the villagers also possess pungent blood cocktails, more than actual Yharnamites — every man needs a drink to drown the sorrows of a meager existence.
 In fact, we only ever encounter men in the Forbidden Woods, the village seeming to comprise of no women or children.
 Food may be hard to come by there, but where did this community get so many members, and how have they repopulated?
 The answer can’t come from within, so it must arrive from without.
 In other words, the villagers must be from neighboring Yharnam, and Famitsu articles confirm that the woods are where those driven from the city gather.
 With this in mind, they are most likely the violent criminals and other dissidents in exile.